cs-fullstack-2019-spring/javascript-review4-cw-tdude0175/README.md

 #### Return first n number of elemnts

-Write a JavaScript function to get the first element of an array.
+Write a JavaScript function to get the first n element(s) of an array.
 Passing a parameter 'n' will return the first 'n' elements of the array.

 ex:
 ```